“People live through such pain only once; pain comes again, but it finds a tougher surface.”

 If you don’t care about a character, you don’t care about the death.
 It’s basic horror math.

-The only thing that can pull off the death of random characters is slasher flicks in the vein of Friday the 13th or Saw.
+Only slasher flicks in the vein of Friday the 13th or Halloween can pull off the deaths of random characters.
 Because they are multiple, and we know what we’re watching the movie for – the blood.
-Books can’t create the same motif.
+I don’t believe books can’t create the same specific motif.

 Seemingly, Makani and her friends don’t really care about the deaths either.
 They exist in a different circle than the murder victims.
 It’s on the radar, it’s a topic of discussion, but it doesn’t really affect them.
-They worry about dating and sex and secrets they’re keeping, and every other teen issue, only occasionally breaking away from making out or having sex in a cornfield, to notice that some students they go to school with have been hacked to pieces.
+They worry about dating and sex and secrets they’re keeping, and every other teen issue, only occasionally breaking away from making out or having sex in a cornfield, to notice that some of their peers have been hacked to pieces.

 I believe the idea was to make Makani’s personal orbit so interesting that the teen slasher flick backdrop added an exciting twist, a new layer to indulge in.